 Another feature of outfield gloves is that they are usually larger than infield gloves.
 Where an infielder might prefer a smaller glove so that they can quickly find the ball to make throws to first, or to turn double plays, outfielders generally do not need to make quick throws after making a catch.
 As a result, outfielder gloves tend to be a bit larger.
 In general, you will find most outfielders prefer nothing smaller than 12.5 inches for a glove.
 The extra size helps to catch balls that a player might not normally catch, and also provides a large pocket so the ball will stay inside.

-What Things Should I Look For In An Outfield Glove?
+What Things Should I Look For In Outfield Gloves?

-When you’re buying an outfield glove, here are 5 things to consider when making your purchase:
+When you’re buying outfield gloves, here are 5 things to consider when making your purchase:

 - Sizing: Remember that you will likely want a glove at least 12.5 inches, but usually no more than 14 inches (as sanctioned by your league).